F1 2021 Game – Portimao Track, Trailer, Release Date, Next Gen & More

 This puts the Fanatec DD2 up there in terms of one of the most powerful racing wheel bases available.
 Only being beaten by the SimuCube wheel base, which I’ll look at later in this guide.

-To go along with this supreme force feedback performance, the Podium series of wheel bases boasts unlimited wheel rotation due to its wireless data transfer.
+To go along with this supreme force feedback performance, the Podium series of wheel bases boast unlimited wheel rotation due to its wireless data transfer.
 There’s also a full OLED display on the wheel base itself, capable of displaying a huge amount of telemetry and other data.

 Both of Fanatec’s DD wheels, the DD1 and DD2 are compatible with Xbox consoles and PC’s straight out of the box.
 Simply connect your wheel base up to your Xbox or PC, connect a compatible wheel rim, and away you go.